autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ## What is probabilistic time series forecasting?
 A time series is a sequence of measurements made at regular intervals.
 The main objective of time series forecasting is to predict the future values of a time series given the past observations.
 A typical example of this task is demand forecasting.
-We can represent the number of daily purchases of a certain product as a time series.
+For example, we can represent the number of daily purchases of a certain product as a time series.
-The goal in this case could be predicting the demand for each of the next 14 days given the historical purchase data.
+The goal in this case could be predicting the demand for each of the next 14 days (i.e., the forecast horizon) given the historical purchase data.
 In AutoGluon, the `prediction_length` argument of the `TimeSeriesPredictor` determines the length of the forecast horizon.

 ![Main goal of forecasting is to predict the future values of a time series given the past observations.](https://autogluon-timeseries-datasets.s3.us-west-2.amazonaws.com/public/figures/forecasting-indepth1.png)
 :width:`800px`

+The objective of forecasting could be to predict future averages of a given time series, as well as establishing prediction intervals within which the future values will likely lie.
-The `predict` method of a `TimeSeriesPredictor` generates two types of forecasts:
+In AutoGluon, the `TimeSeriesPredictor` generates two types of forecasts:

 - **mean forecast** represents the expected value of the time series at each time step in the forecast horizon.
 - **quantile forecast** represents the quantiles of the forecast distribution.
-For example, if the `0.1` quantile (also known as P10) is equal to `x`, it means that the time series value is predicted to be below `x` 10% of the time.
+For example, if the `0.1` quantile (also known as P10, or the 10th percentile) is equal to `x`, it means that the time series value is predicted to be below `x` 10% of the time.
 As another example, the `0.5` quantile (P50) corresponds to the median forecast.

-The quantiles can be used to reason about the range of possible outcomes.
+Quantiles can be used to reason about the range of possible outcomes.
 For instance, by the definition of the quantiles, the time series is predicted to be between the P10 and P90 values with 80% probability.

 ![Mean and quantile (P10 and P90) forecasts.](https://autogluon-timeseries-datasets.s3.us-west-2.amazonaws.com/public/figures/forecasting-indepth2.png)
 :width:`800px`

-By default, the predictor outputs the quantiles `[0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9]`.
-You can train the predictor with custom quantiles using the `quantile_levels` argument
+By default, the `TimeSeriesPredictor` outputs the quantiles `[0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9]`.
+Custom quantiles can be provided with the `quantile_levels` argument
 ```python
 predictor = TimeSeriesPredictor(quantile_levels=[0.05, 0.5, 0.95])
 ```